AkarshYash/Akarsh_Portfolio/README.md

-# 🚀 Akarsh Yash – Portfolio
+# 🚀 Akarsh Chaturvedi – Portfolio

 **Welcome to my digital HQ** — a one‑page showcase highlighting my passions for Cybersecurity, Web‑Dev, and ML, built clean with HTML, CSS, & JS, and deployed via GitHub Pages.